Saved a state bailout, Slovenes question hefty banking bill

 One source familiar with the review told Reuters the level of Non Performing Loans in some asset categories was more than double what banks had admitted and pointed to systematic under-reporting.

-“Mostly, banks just don’t want to recognise NPLs,” said a second source familiar with the review, who also questioned the results of the test.
+“Mostly, banks just don’t want to recognize NPLs,” said a second source familiar with the review, who also questioned the results of the test.

 “The number is bigger than expected and they (the authorities) don’t believe it’s right,” said the source, referring to the resulting general capital ratios.